BCDevOps/backup-container/README.md

 ### Storage Performance

-Our Persistent Volume Claims (PVC) are supported by NetApp storage.
+Our PVC are supported by NetApp storage.
 It's important to note that the performance of the storage is not affected by the storage class chosen.
 ## Deployment / Configuration

 Together, the scripts and templates provided in the [openshift](./openshift) directory will automatically deploy the `backup` app as described below.
 The [backup-deploy.overrides.sh](./openshift/backup-deploy.overrides.sh) script generates the deployment configuration necessary for the [backup.conf](config/backup.conf) file to be mounted as a ConfigMap by the `backup` container.